Mitsubishi Motors: Vehicle defect cover-up

 In what was referred to as "one of the largest corporate scandals in Japanese history", Mitsubishi Motors was twice forced to admit to systematically covering up defect problems in its vehicles.
 Four defects were first publicized in 2000, but in 2004, it confessed to 26 more going back as far as 1977, including failing brakes, fuel leaks, and malfunctioning clutches.
 The effect on the company was catastrophic, forcing it to recall 163,707 cars (156,433 in Japan and 7,274 overseas) for free repair.

 Further recalls by Fuso Truck and Bus brought the total number of vehicles requiring repair to almost one million.
 The affair led to the resignation and subsequent arrest of president Kawasoe, along with 23 other employees who were also implicated.
 Three of them have since been acquitted, with the judge stating that no official request from the Transport Ministry ordered them to submit a defect report.

 0–0–0

 In an effort to boost sales in the U.S. in the early 2000s, Mitsubishi Motors began offering a "0–0–0" finance offer—0% down, 0% interest, and $0 monthly payments (all repayments deferred for 12 months).
-Initially, sales leapt, but at the end of the year's "grace period", numerous credit-risky buyers defaulted, leaving the company with used vehicles for which they had received no money and which were now worth less than they cost to manufacture.
+Initially, sales leapt, but at the end of the year's "grace period", numerous credit-risky buyers defaulted, leaving the company with used vehicles for which it had received no money and which were now worth less than they cost to manufacture.
 The company's American credit operation, MMCA, was eventually forced to make a US$454 million provision against its 2003 accounts as a result of these losses.
 As a result, sales plummeted to 243,000 in 2003, 139,000 in 2004, 124,000 in 2005, and 119,000 in 2006.